ericnondahl/libgdx-ios12-sample/README.md

 libGDX sample app with desktop and iOS platforms that repeatedly opens and closes a native dialog, along with some GC use every 100ms.

+Run on a local 64 bit device with:
+./gradlew run64

 Sample test runs:
 run 1: App not responding after 42 sec run 2: still alive after 300 sec...